Netflix deal with Baidu opens door to China

 The company has signed a licensing deal with popular video streaming platform iQIYI, a subsidiary of Chinese search engine Baidu (BIDU, Tech30), Netflix spokeswoman Jessica Lee said Wednesday.

-The latest seasons of original Netflix (NFLX, Tech30) series such as "Black Mirror," "Stranger Things" and "Mind Hunter" will be made available to paying subscribers, iQIYI said in a statement.
+The latest seasons of original Netflix (NFLX, Tech30) series such as "Black Mirror," "Stranger Things" and "Mindhunter" will be made available to paying subscribers, iQIYI said in a statement.

 Related: Netflix admits its plan for China has failed